Ontraport/frontend-interview-test-short/README.md

 0. All computation must take place on the client.
 Sorry no posting to the server, we want to see your front end skills.
 1. To get started fork this repo into your own GitHub account.
-2. Using the existing form markup in `index.html`, create a script that on form submit prepends the contents of the from `<input type="text" name="post" placeholder="thoughts?"/>` to `<div id="page">`.
+2. Without changing the existing form markup in `index.html`, create a script that on form submit prepends the contents of the from `<input type="text" name="post" placeholder="thoughts?"/>` to `<div id="page">`.
 3. For each input value prepended, concatenate the second of the current browser date to